triSYCL/triSYCL/doc/possible-futures.rst

   standard with Boost.Test.
 Status: started) instead of having some tests using LIT to test some textual output;

+- update the dataflow SYCL infrastructure from plain C++ ``std::thread`` and ``std::condition_variable`` to some more efficient library, such as TBB;

+- implement the dataflow SYCL infrastructure directly on top of OpenCL event-framework instead of layering the CPU dataflow dependency graph on top of it;

 - add vector swizzle support by following ideas from https://github.com/gwiazdorrr/CxxSwizzle http://glm.g-truc.net http://jojendersie.de/performance-optimal-vector-swizzling-in-c